mica-soderlund/mica-soderlund/README.md

 - 🌍 Based in: Stockholm, Sweden, and Barcelona, Spain
 - 💼 Work: Executive producer with a focus on breaking news TV and politics.
 - 📚 Learning: New things in programming, product management and technology
-- 📫 How to reach me: IG: MicaSoderlund
+- 📫 How to reach me: Instagram/MicaSoderlund
 - 😄 Pronouns: She/Her

 Come along on my journey with code and storytelling!